python/devguide/documenting.rst

 .. describe:: versionadded

-   This directive documents the version of Python which added the described feature to the library or C API.
+   This directive documents the version of Python which added the described feature, or a part of it, to the library or C API.
 When this applies to an entire module, it should be placed at the top of the module section before any prose.

-   The first argument must be given and is the version in question; you can add a second argument consisting of a *brief* explanation of the change.
+   The first argument must be given and is the version in question; if the addition is only part of the described API element, you should add a second argument consisting of a *brief* explanation of the change.

    Example::